VegaDeftwing/OpGuidesHugoSrc/content/Engineering/11-math.md

 #### ℂ - Complex Numbers

-Complex numbers then, the end of this adventure for most sane people, are just Real numbers with imagianry numbers, written together, so this is numbers like {{< katex >}} 32 + 4i \text{ or } 420.69 - 2i{{</ katex >}}.
+Complex numbers then, the end of this adventure for most sane people, are just Real numbers with imaginary numbers, written together, so this is numbers like {{< katex >}} 32 + 4i \text{ or } 420.69 - 2i{{</ katex >}}.
 This brings about something called the complex plane, as now if we want to plot these numbers we can no longer use a simple number line, but instead need an axis for each part, one for the Real (ℝ) part, and one for the imaginary part.

 Here's a video to help you understand imaginary and complex numbers, albeit it does assume you've at least seen both a little bit before.